 A safe and well-functioning building cannot exist without a firm foundation.
-Likewise, building a better tomorrow for children, means building the right foundation for it today.
-Having good character and a sense of integrity is that very foundation that guides a young person even when no one is looking or telling them what to do.
-It becomes their anchor even as our world changes and advances.
+Likewise, building a better tomorrow for children means building the right foundation for it today.
+Having good character and a sense of integrity is that very foundation, which guides a young person even when no one is looking or telling them what to do.
+It becomes their moral anchor even as our world changes and advances.

-To explore this topic, Leaps of Knowledge invited leading educationists, thought leaders, teachers, parents and partners in education to come together on 31 July 2021, at Leaps: Episode A(ct With Integrity).
-The virtual event took place in 3 parts - the global premiere of Episode A (also broadcasted live on 9 other partner channels such as Teach For Malaysia, Pemimpin GSL, Firki by Teach For India, NUTP Malaysia, XCL Education Malaysia and Edvolution Enterprise), an exclusive Masterclass featuring international practitioners of education, as well as a fruitful and meaningful connect session where participants shared their views and pledged to be advocates of kindness and compassion.
+To explore this topic, Leaps of Knowledge invited leading educationists, thought leaders, teachers, parents, and partners in education to come together on 31 July 2021, at Leaps: Episode A - Act With Integrity.
+The virtual event took place in three parts - the global premiere of Episode A (also broadcasted live on nine other partner channels such as Teach For Malaysia, Pemimpin GSL, Firki by Teach For India, NUTP Malaysia, XCL Education Malaysia, and Edvolution Enterprise), an exclusive Masterclass featuring international practitioners of education, as well as a fruitful and meaningful connect session where participants shared their views and pledged to be advocates of kindness and compassion.

 “I pledge to promote character-building in my own home by always showing good examples to my children regardless of their age.
 Because I think, the earlier, the better!” - Zalena, Parent

 “I pledge to promote character-building in my students by teaching them problem solving and critical thinking, and instilling the mindset of contributing back to the community through empowerment.” - Justin, Music Teacher

 “I pledge to promote kindness among students in my school so they can pass on the good vibes to the next generation.” - Jenith, Teacher